blorente/rir/PIR_README.md

 * Everithing is explicit
 * Side-effects get their own instructions
-  (e.g. Force evaluates promise, AsTest prints a warning if the logical vector has more than size 1)
+  (e.g. `Force` evaluates promise, `AsTest` prints a warning if the logical vector has more than size 1)
-* Types guide instruction selection.
+* Types guide instruction selection and inform about whether a variable has been forced.
 For example `val^` is a value that might be lazy, `lgl^` is a logical that might be lazy.
   `val?` is a value that might be missing, which can happen in edge-cases (capturing a promise of a missing function argument).
 * Functions have a default environment that is created by invocation, but they can contain explicit inner environments, inherited from inlinees.